Ride-The-Lightning/RTL/README.md

 ### <a name="install"></a>Installation
 #### First time setup
-* Fetch sources from the RTL git repository, by executing the below on the command prompt:
+* Fetch sources from RTL git repository, by executing the below on the command prompt:

 `$ git clone https://github.com/ShahanaFarooqui/RTL.git`
 * Change directory to RTL folder: